CookieMonsterTeam/CookieMonster/README.md

     }, 1000);
 }());
 ```
-If you are using cookie clicker beta use this instead:
+If you are using the beta, use this instead:

 ```javascript
 // ==UserScript==